Non-equilibrium effects in turbulent boundary layers over riblets: DNS of step changes in surface texture: Introduction

-Abrupt changes in wall texture, for example smooth-to-roughness and vice-versa, trigger a localized yet persistent perturbation to the flow, leading to its departure from equilibrium (Antonia \& Luxton 1971).
-Flow recovery to its new equilibrium state downstream of the step change depends on various parameters, such as geometrical characteristics of surfaces, and Reynolds number (Rouhi et al.\ 2019, Li et al.\ 2019).
-The flow recovery to equilibrium is a bottom-up process from the surface underneath, and is quantified via the internal boundary layer (IBL) and internal equilibrium layer (IEL).
-The IBL is the region of the flow that `feels' the presence of the new wall condition, while maintaining upstream history outside of it (Garratt 1990).
-The IEL is the part of the IBL where the flow has reached complete equilibrium with the surface underneath (Savelyev \& Taylor 2005).
+Abrupt changes in wall texture, for example smooth-to-roughness and vise-versa, trigger a localized but persistent perturbation of the flow, leading to its departure from equilibrium \cite{Antonia_1971}.
+The recovery of the flow to its new equilibrium state downstream of the step change depends on various parameters, such as the geometrical characteristics of the surface, the Reynolds number, and the quantity of interest \cite{Antonia_1971, Rouhi2019, Li2019}.
+The flow recovery to equilibrium is a bottom-up process from the surface and is quantified via either the internal boundary layer (IBL), or the internal equilibrium layer (IEL).
+The IBL is the region of the flow that `feels' the presence of the new wall condition, but still preserves some history effects from the upstream surface \cite{Garratt1990}.
+An inner part of the IBL, where the flow has reached complete equilibrium with the new surface underneath is IEL \cite{Savelyev2005}.

-In the present study we pursue two objectives: 1) to develop an inflow generation approach to achieve a ZPG TBL over riblets, yet avoiding the smooth-to-riblets surface change, as employed in the past computational investigations, and 2) study the flow recovery to equilibrium downstream of the step changes from smooth-to-riblets, and vice versa.